Families Matter Triage Program

 - What happens if the respondent lives in a state outside of Indiana?

-If you plan to use service by sheriff and the other party lives in a state that is not Indiana, then you will also need to pay the local sheriff’s office of that state.
+If you plan to use service by Sheriff and the other party lives in a state that is not Indiana, then you will need to pay the local sheriff’s office of that state.
 The $28 charge for service by Sheriff only covers service within the state of Indiana.
-A separate Sheriff’s office will have to provide service outside of Indiana and so there will be an additional payment to that office, so that they will participate.
-Each state dictates their own fee amount and the petitioner would be responsible for paying any fees directly to the Sheriff's office serving the respondent.
+A different state's Sheriff’s office will have an additional payment to provide service paid directly to their office so that they will participate.
+Each state dictates their own fee amount and the petitioner would be responsible for paying any fees directly to the Sheriff's office serving the respondent as well as providing the paperwork.

 - How do I get help or updates on my case?